Handa Island Puffins: How to Visit and What To See

 You may also spot small black devices dotted around the island.
 These are in place to deal with the rat problem.
 You might wonder how rats are on the island in the first place.

-Surprisingly they swim in open water from the mainland.
-The rats are a threat to the ground-nesting birds on the island because they destroy their nests, and feed on their eggs and chicks.
+Surprisingly, they swim in open water from the mainland.
+The rats threaten the ground-nesting birds on the island by destroying their nests and feeding on their eggs and chicks.

 Clothing for Handa Island